-* The efficacy (n=68) and safety (n=77) of IXINITY have been evaluated in a prospective, open-label, uncontrolled, multicenter trial in which previously treated patients (PTPs) between 7 and 64 years of age received IXINITY in either a routine or on-demand regimen, including 55 patients with more than 50 exposure days and 45 of those patients with more than 100 exposure days.1
+* In adolescents/adults, the efficacy (n=68) and safety (n=77) of IXINITY have been evaluated in a prospective, open-label, uncontrolled, multicenter trial in which previously treated patients (PTPs) between 7 and 64 years of age received IXINITY in either a routine or on-demand regimen, including 55 patients with more than 50 exposure days and 45 of those patients with more than 100 exposure days.1

 Established safety profile